Krishan-R/Bookmarkt/bookmarkt_flutter/README.md

 1. Download the mobile application files locally

-`git clone https://campus.cs.le.ac.uk/gitlab/ug_project/20-21/kr217.git && cd "kr217/bookmarkt_flask"`
+`git clone https://campus.cs.le.ac.uk/gitlab/ug_project/20-21/kr217.git && cd "kr217/bookmarkt_flutter"`

 2. Run `flutter doctor` to ensure that your Flutter installation is valid
 3. Run `flutter build apk` to build the release version of the APK.
 This will automatically run `flutter pub get` which retrieves all the necessary packages

-4. The APK will be built, with its output being printed in the terminal.
-Usually this is `build/app/outputs/flutter-apk`
+The APK will be built, with its output being printed in the terminal.
+Usually this is `build/app/outputs/flutter-apk/app-release.apk`

 ## Compatibility

-Flutter naturally supports Android SDK 16 (Android 4.1) and higher, however due to particular Android functions and APIs that i have utilised, the minimum SDK version supported is 21 (Android 5).
+Flutter naturally supports Android SDK 16 (Android 4.1) and higher, however due to particular Android functions and APIs that have been utilised, the minimum SDK version that Bookmarkt supports is 21 (Android 5).
 This means that any phone that is running at least Android 5 should be able to install and run the application without any issues.

-When writing and testing the application, I used a Pixel 3 XL and Pixel 4 XL both with SDK 28 (Android 9), as well as a OnePlus 6T and OnePlus 7 Pro running Android 10.
+When writing and testing the application, a Pixel 3 XL and Pixel 4 XL both with SDK 28 (Android 9) were used, as well as a OnePlus 6T and OnePlus 7 Pro running Android 10.

 ## Relevant Folders